afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 - The output voltage of the battery exceeds 3.3V and would damage the DevKit board, so that voltage has to drop down to a suitable range.
 - Reading the output voltage could discharge the battery itself, so the battery monitor should not draw any relevant current.

-The firmware will read the battery level every few minutes and it takes only a few milliseconds long.

-## Battery monitor
+### Battery monitor

-The circuit is switched on and off by the means of an NPN-PNP pair.
+This circuit is switched on and off by the means of an NPN-PNP pair.
 It will not draw any relevant current except for a few milliseconds every few minutes.

-The circuit uses the following pins:
+This circuit uses the following terminals:

-- **Battery (+)** pin (battery positive terminal): a wire has to be soldered to that terminal at the powerboost module.
+- **Battery (+)** (battery positive terminal): a wire has to be soldered to that terminal at the powerboost module.
 - **battEN** pin: enables or disables the circuit.
 Attached to an output-capable GPIO pin at the DevKit board.
 - **battREAD** pin: provides the current battery level.
 Attached to an ADC-capable GPIO pin at the DevKit board.